americano/spec/libs/sys.md

 	import sys
 	print args[2]

-Which prints the 3rd arguement, an argument delimiter via a space
+Which prints the 3rd argument, an argument delimiter via a space

 ###Or: